chicio/Katas/README.md

 # Katas

-A collection of katas I did to hone my programming skills.
+:muscle: ️A collection of katas I did to hone my programming skills.:muscle:

 ## List